gerzenstl/dr-init/README.md

 A simple Drupal kit generator.

 This is a work in progress.
-Used to have some fun with good things that a Drupal dev can use: Drush, Bash, Drupal make
+Used to have some fun with good things that a Drupal dev can use: Drush, Bash, Drupal make and many other things coming soon.

 ### Usage